JernauMoratGurgeh666/JernauMoratGurgeh666/README.md

 # Upgrade Your Org & ROI with 360° AI Consulting & 1st Principles

 I love utilising AI with my 20+ years of expertise in 8 domains to create obsessively detailed analytics, razor-sharp brand differentiations & sniper-focussed creative concepts that eliminate pain-points, supercharge organisations & skyrocket ROIs.

+I also spend every free hour experimenting with AI & especially LLMs on what new features are possible to create, e.g. check out my 2 favourite and IMHO most impressing GPTs I created, which I regularly get congratulatory messages from happy users:

+## a) Adverstising Assistant – GPT

+It uses over 300 of the best Marketing Campaigns (aka Cannes Lions Winners of 2024) as "few-shot examples" to enable every user to create world-class, goal-focused & effective 360° promos in seconds.

+Try is here for free (ChatGPT account required): [Advertising Assistant – GPT])https://chatgpt.com/g/g-PfmWwnlFg-advertising-assistant)

+## b) 1st Principles & Design for X – GPT

+It uses 1st Principles & Design for X – Thinking to look at any business plan and offer you suggestions on how to cut costs by streamlining your operations.
+Simple tell it in your words, what you try to achieve, e.g. "Find the 10 biggest ROI opportunities – without laying off employees" or whatever you aim for.

+Try is here for free (ChatGPT account required): [1st-Principles & Design for X – GPT](https://chatgpt.com/g/g-67357840ea288190a035d2b559560e16-1st-principles-design-for-x-gpt)

 <br>